 What’s the Best Toothpaste for Swollen or Bleeding Gums?

-This guide presents the complete clinical framework for managing swollen or bleeding gums through evidence-based, sustainable oral care.
+This guide explains how to manage swollen and bleeding gums using evidence-based, sustainable oral care.

 What Causes Swollen or Bleeding Gums, and Why Is Early Intervention Critical?